 The North Dakota Transmission Authority was created by the state legislature in 2005 to “facilitate, finance, develop and acquire” transmission in North Dakota.
 Various projects continue in and around North Dakota in electricity transmission.

-Basin Electric Power Cooperative has begun construction of a 345-kilovolt (kV) transmission line that will stretch 200 miles from the Antelope Valley Station near Beulah, N.D., to substations near Grassy Butte and Williston, N.D. and end near Tioga, N.D.
+- Construction continues on Basin Electric Power Cooperative’s 345-kV transmission line that will stretch 200 miles from the Antelope Valley Station near Beulah, N.D., to substations near Grassy Butte and Williston, N.D., and end near Tioga, N.D.
 This new 345-kV line will help meet increasing regional electric demand and improve the reliability of the existing system, strengthening the electric infrastructure throughout the region.
-As an addition to this project, the cooperative is seeking permits to build an additional 60 miles of 345-kV transmission line and three new 345/115-kV substations, scheduled to be operational in late 2016.
+By the end of 2016, 170 miles of this line were completed and energized.
+Remaining segments are expected to be completed by 2017.
+The cooperative is building an additional 60 miles of 345-kV transmission line and three new 345/115-kV substations, scheduled to be operational by the end of 2017.

 - Otter Tail Power Company and Montana-Dakota Utilities Co. are jointly constructing the Big Stone South to Ellendale Transmission Line.
 Construction on this 163-mile project kicked off in September 2016.
 When complete, this 345-kV line will connect the new Big Stone South Substation near Big Stone City, S.D., to the new Ellendale Substation near Ellendale, N.D.
 Construction is set to be complete late in 2018.